reactjs/React.NET/src/System.Web.Optimization.React/readme.txt

-﻿To complete the installation of React.WebOptimization, you need to create one or more bundles containing your JSX files:
+﻿To complete the installation of System.Web.Optimization.React, you need to create one or more bundles containing your JSX files:

 // In BundleConfig.cs
 bundles.Add(new JsxBundle("~/bundles/main").Include(